 That’s where Tako Movable Comments comes in.
 I just move the comments across from the old version of the blog post to the new version.

 One of the keys to successful blogging is publishing frequently and consistently.

-So you need a WordPress editor or Visual Composer that's going to make it as easy as possible to create and edit blog posts.
+So you need a drag-and-drop WordPress editor that’s going to make it easy to create and edit blog posts.

-I've tried a few WordPress page builders and this is the one I recommend.
-It's a true front-end builder and so you see exactly what your page will look like as you build it.
+I’ve tried a few WordPress page builders and the one I recommend is Elementor.
+It’s a true front-end builder, so you see exactly what your page will look like as you build it.

 Genesis Simple Edits Plugin

 If you are using any of the Genesis Themes by StudioPress, the Genesis Simple Edits plugin is great because it allows you to customize some of the features of your theme without having to do any coding.